DataGators/data-gators.com/content/resources/resources.md

 ## Tutorials

-Here you will find a listing of tutorials
+Here you will find a listing of tutorials.

 ## Reading